geopython/pywps/source/index.rst

     For more details, see original announcement of PyWPS 3.0.0. rc1 [1]

-    For download and testing this new release candidate, please follow the link below [2] or download the RC from subversion directly [3].
+    To download and test this new release candidate, please follow the link below [2] or check out the RC directly from subversion [3].

-    For testing purposes, public PyWPS-3.0.0 server was setuped [4].
+    For testing purposes, a public PyWPS-3.0.0 server is available [4].

     Please download & test!